Tax Free Incomes in India

-Any amount received from a government or recognised provident fund (PF) or approved superannuation fund, or PPF is exempt from income tax.
+Any amount received from a government-recognised provident fund (PF), approved superannuation fund or PPF is fully exempt from income tax.

 Special Allowances and Benefits

 Any special allowance or benefits received by an employee which is not in the nature of a perquisite is not covered within the scope of income tax.
-However, the allowance should have been specifically granted to meet the expenses wholly, necessarily and exclusively incurred in the performance of duties of an office or employment or profit is exempt from income tax.
+However, the allowance should have been specifically granted to meet the expenses incurred in the performance of duties connected with employment.

 Interest Income Exempt from Income Tax

 Certain types of interest payments are fully exempt from income tax under Section 10(15) of the Income Tax Act.
-The following are some of the interest income exempt from income tax, subject to change from time to time:
+The following are some of the interest income exempt from income tax.
+However, this list is subject to change from time to time:

-- Income by way of interest, premium on redemption or other payment on such securities, bonds, annuity certificates, savings certificates, other certificates issued by the Central Government and deposits as the Central Government may, by notification in the Official Gazette, specify in this behalf.
+- Income by way of interest, the premium obtained on redemption or other payment on securities, bonds, annuity certificates, savings certificates, and other certificates issued by the Central Government

-- Certain interest payable by Government or a local authority on moneys borrowed by it, including hedging charges on currency fluctuation (from the AY 2000-2001), etc.
+- Interest payable by Government or a local authority on money borrowed by it, including hedging charges on currency fluctuation

-- Interest on certain deposits for Bhopal Gas victims.
+- Interest on deposits for Bhopal Gas victims

-- Certain new Tax Free Bonds and Tax Free Infrastructure Bonds to be notified from time to time.
+- Tax Free Bonds and Tax Free Infrastructure Bonds which are eligible for investment for securing exemption from Capital Gains

-- Interest received by a non-resident or non-ordinarily person on deposits in Off-shore Banking Unit.
+- Interest received by a non-resident or non-ordinarily person on deposits made with an Off-shore Banking Unit

-- Bank interest of girl child from Sukanya Samridhi Scheme.
+- Bank interest of a girl child from the Sukanya Samridhi Scheme

 Scholarships and Awards

-Scholarship granted to meet the cost of education and certain awards are exempt from income tax.
-For example the amount provided as pension and family pension of Gallantry Award Winners like Paramvir Chakra, Mahavir Chakra, and Vir Chakra and also other Gallantry Award winners notified by the Central Government are tax exempt.
+Scholarship granted to meet the cost of education and certain awards is exempt from income tax.
+Also, the amount provided as pension and family pension of Gallantry Award Winners like Paramvir Chakra, Mahavir Chakra, and Vir Chakra and also other Gallantry Award winners notified by the Central Government are exempt.

 Dividends on Shares and Mutual Funds

-As per Finance Act, 2003 from the Assessment Year 2004-05, the dividend income and income of units of Mutual Funds would be completely exempt from income tax.
+Dividend income and income of units of Mutual Funds are completely exempt from income tax.

 Capital Gains from Transfer of Agricultural Land

 The capital gains received on transfer of agricultural land is eligible for exemption.
-However, the land should have been used in the past 2 years for agricultural purposes) is exempt from income tax, provided the proceeds are reinvested in an agricultural land again.
+However, the land should have been used in the past two years for agricultural purposes.
+Also, the proceeds should be reinvested in agricultural land again.

 Capital Gains on Transfer of Securities

-With effect from FY 2004-05, any income arising to a taxpayer on account of sale of long-term capital asset which falls under the category of securities is completely outside the purview of tax liability especially when the transaction has been subjected to Securities Transaction Tax (STT).
-Thus, if the shares of any company listed in the stock exchange are sold after holding it for a minimum period of one year then there will be no liability to payment of capital gains.
+Income arising to a taxpayer on account of sale of a long-term capital asset which falls under the category of securities is completely outside the purview of tax liability.
+However, the transaction should have been subjected to a Securities Transaction Tax (STT).
+Thus, if the shares of any company listed in the stock exchange are sold after holding it for a minimum period of one year, then there will be no liability to payment of capital gains.
 However, the exemption benefit shall be available only until 31.03.2018.

-Gfits received from a relative is and gifts received during wedding are fully exempt from income tax without any limit.
-Gift received from any other person is taxable subject to an exemption for up to a limit of Rs.50,000.
+Gifts received from a relative and gifts received during the assessee’s wedding are fully exempt from income tax without any limit.
+Gift received from any other person is taxable subject to an exemption for up to a limit of fifty thousand rupees.

 Reverse Mortgage Scheme